☎ +1 214-659-1775 Signal: +1 214-659-1775 [email protected]

 MultiBit Classic: file locations and formats

-Classic's data directory is typically:
+Classic's default data directory is:

 The files that matter: